Susannah is a journalist and B-blogger with a total social following of over 100,000 people & whose content receives over 15,000 visits/day.

-Pinterest is another of social media.
+Pinterest is a very specific type of social media.
 And I've seen it double the traffic on some of my content.
-But it's important to make sure you use it correctly to get the most traffic back to your content as there are some big Pinterest copyright issues.
+But it's important to make sure you use it correctly to get the most traffic back to your content, as there are some big Pinterest copyright issues.
 Not to mention the fact that randomly pinning just any photo will mean that you only have a random chance of hitting the traffic jackpot - why do that when you can almost guarantee an increase in traffic with the right pictures?

 Pinning to Pinterest is not about the number of pictures you pin - but about the number of repins you get from other users.

-The following is a guide for using made for Pinterest (MFP) photos for promotion of your online hubs, articles, blogs, and websites.
+The following is a guide for using made for Pinterest (MFP) photos for the promotion of your online articles, blogs, and websites.

 Made for Pinterest images WILL increase traffic if attached to an interesting article that is already getting traffic (get your current traffic to do the hard work for you!).
 I got over 1000 pins in the week after I added an MFP the first time.
 And only one of those pins was mine.